Sri Lanakan Flat Bread (Roast Paan)

 Directions

-10. Take one dough ball and shape it into a thick disk.
-Now fold it into two and paste the edges well using finger tips.
-Repeat this process with all the dough balls.
+- Take one dough ball and use your fingers to gently flatten it into a thick disk.
+Fold the disk in half and pinch the edges together to seal.
+The dough should form a crescent-like shape.
+Repeat this process with the remaining dough balls.

 No comments: